ReinaldoTOuriques/ReinaldoTOuriques/README.md

 </div>

 ## 💻 Technologies and Tools 🧰
-Here you can check out some of the frameworks and languages I use daily.
+Here you can check out some of the languages, frameworks and tools I use daily.

 ### Front-end
 <div>